 Teen Parent Collaborative Advocacy Guidelines

-The Colorado Teen Parent Collaborative (TPC) is a unified community of organizations driven by the strength of teen parents to raise public awareness, share resources, and advocate for public policy that supports teen parents and their families.
-Our members include individuals and organizations advocating on behalf of or providing services and supports to pregnant and parenting teens and their families.
+The Colorado Teen Parent Collaborative (TPC) is a unified community of organizations that strive to build capacity and connection for our members and advocate for teen parents and their children.
+The TPC network includes individuals and organizations advocating on behalf of or providing services and supports to pregnant and parenting teens and their families.

 All advocacy positions taken by the TPC must advance the mission and goals of the collaborative, as stated above.
 Priority will be given to issues with a statewide impact.
 All issues considered and positions taken will be examined from a racial-equity perspective.